unfoldingWord/uw-tsv-parser/src/core/TableToTsvStringWithErrors.md

 Returns:
-`{data: dvalue, errors: evalue}` where dvalue is a string and errors is an array of integer triplets, where:
+`{data: dvalue, errors: evalue}` where dvalue is a string and errors is an array of integer triplets:
 - the first integer is the row number
 - the second integer is the actual number of columns when it does not match the number in the header, which is the expected number; if the number of columns do match the value will be zero.
 - the third integer is the column number (zero based) in the row where the value is not a string;
   if this is not the error on the row, then the value will be -1;

 ```js